JeremiaStalder/advanced-econometrics/README.md

 ## Information pension plans
 DB - defined benefit plan, mostly payed by employer, introduced before 401k.
-Withdrawal without penalty: generally above age 59.5 (in some cases 55).
-Nice to know for fancy intro: which states offered 401k in 1990 and now, share of firms offering 401k, # americans in 401k...
+Withdrawal without penalty: generally above age XX (look up what it was in 1991) Nice to know for fancy intro: which states offered 401k in 1990 and now, share of firms offering 401k, # americans in 401k...

 # Method News